Centers for Economic Planning

 Center for Economic Planning Summary

-The aim of this publication is to illustrate the details of a Center for Economic Planning including an outline of general personnel responsibilities, functions, and examples of how the public would use their CEP.
+The aim of this outline is to illustrate the details of a Center for Economic Planning including general personnel responsibilities, functions, and examples of how the public would use their CEP.

 A Center for Economic Planning is created at the municipal level, either by a city, a network of cities, or by a county.
 Funded by a small sales tax, a Center for Economic Planning operates through elected management and direct input from the public.
 The CEP is tasked with creating and acquiring businesses according to the interest and will of the public and achieving profit through these businesses.